Wet & Messy (WAM / Sploshing)

 Overview

 Wet & Messy play, widely abbreviated WAM and also known as sploshing, centres on the erotic and sensory enjoyment of messy substances (whipped cream, custard, mud, paint, slime, or other gooey, wet materials) poured over, smeared on, or splashed across the clothed or bare body.
 The appeal is tactile and aesthetic rather than tied to any single act, and the interest is recreational, generally non-explicit, and not a clinical diagnosis.
-This article traces how WAM grew bottom-up from late-twentieth-century enthusiast publishing into an organised online community.
+This article traces how WAM grew from the bottom up, out of late-twentieth-century enthusiast publishing, into an organised online community.

 History & origins